shells-sh/TeaScript.sh/API_REFERENCE.md

 > > | `$3` | `run` or `unused` |

 ### `reflection objects getField`

+Get the value of the field in this given object.

+If the field does not exist, returns 1.

 > > | | Parameter |
 > > |-|-----------|